Archmonger/Blackberry-Themes/README.md

 4) Clear your browser cache.
 If using Cloudflare for your domain, make sure to clear Cloudflare cache as well.

 ## **More Information**<br/>
 **What is "in Organizr":** Most BBF themes come in a In Organizr variant, which allows them to seemlessly fit in to the Organizr theme `BBF_Organizr.css` without appearing as if they are an iFramed service.
 This is accomplished by removing logos, modifying the navbar, as well as other miscellaneous in-site tweaks depending on the specific service.
 On rare occasions, some functionality may be removed in order to maintain theme consistency.
-For example in the case of Ombi, this can be seen with the removal of the login screen's rotating backgrounds, or the deletion of the loading bar.
+For example in the case of Ombi, this can be seen with the removal of the login screen's rotating backgrounds, or the deletion of the loading bar.<br/>
+**BBF Plex:** For those who do not want OrganizrV2 specific view enhancements in `bbf_plex.css`, such as hiding the user icon, please use [Improved Plex Mobile CSS](https://github.com/Archmonger/Improved-Plex-Mobile-CSS).

 | Service | Last Tested Version | Requires Nginx Subfilter |
 | ------------- | :-------------: | :-------------: |